 1. The first view says that once a person has expressed faith in Christ, they are saved and secure for all eternity regardless of their subsequent life and behaviour.

 2. The second view holds that those who believed and were saved will persevere in holy living (and if need be with God’s discipline) and so be eternally saved.
-Those who don’t persevere in holy living show they did not truly believe in the first place.
+Those who don’t persevere in holy living show they did not truly believe and were not saved in the first place.
 This view may also include the possibility of some measure of backsliding with the result of loss of reward, but not eternal salvation.

 Though differing in detail these two views have one idea in common: that once the Christian life has started, it will inevitably end in glory.
 Both views have the understanding or assumption, that salvation is complete once it has begun.
 Yet, as we saw earlier, though Israel was saved from Egypt, most did not enter the Promised Land because of their unbelief and disobedience.

 The fate of those Israelites serves as an example and warning to us today.
 It is not a question of salvation being lost but rather whether it has been in vain if we also, like the Israelites, live in unbelief and disobedience.
 Salvation is not ‘lost’ but rather we can become disqualified (1 Cor 9:27) and not inherit God’s kingdom (see ‘We Are To Be Holy and Righteous’).
 The author of Hebrews warned that our great salvation can be neglected to the point of incurring God’s judgement (Hebrews 2:2-3).
 It is not a question of God’s grace being insufficient but rather whether His grace can be spurned or insulted (as the writer to the Hebrews warned).

 The second view says those who truly believe and thereby been truly saved will inevitably persevere, but this is also not consistent with the whole of scripture since: